algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Error Detection and Reporting

-- A data validation tool will log all identified errors, categorized as:
+- A data validation tool will log all identified errors, categorized as specify the format:

   - **Format Errors:** Rows that fail to conform to the required format.
   - **Duplicate Entries:** Repeated connections.